Beautiful Design, No Absorption

 This is a premium-quality Ttukbaegi made by Korean artisans

-Each one is hand-made in the hands of Korea's most-distinguished ceramic makers
+Each one is hand-made by some of Korea's most-distinguished ceramic makers

 Petalite clay is light-weight but strong - crack lines will not form in the clay pot